-The majority of pupils at Westbury Academy receive their education on-site, however, a small minority of our pupils are educated offsite to meet need.
+Most pupils at Westbury Academy receive their education on-site, however, a small minority of our pupils are educated offsite to meet need.
 As part of their enhanced provision, a range of education providers are sourced.
 Westbury Academy will only arrange placement for pupils at registered schools, independent schools and Nottingham City Council-approved alternative provisions.
 All offsite education providers have an up-to-date child protection and safeguarding policy, have a named DSL and have their safeguarding procedures quality assured by a member of Raleigh Education Trust quality assurance team.

 Where it is mentioned throughout this policy that staff will speak/contact a DSL, this must be considered in the context of how the Academy works with offsite education providers.
 For example, for our directly employed staff, their DSL to contact will be the named Westbury Academy DSL, but for offsite education provider staff, this will be their named DSL for their offsite education provider.
 It is then the responsibility of the offsite education provider DSL to notify our DSL at the Academy of any safeguarding concerns.
 This expectation has been made clear to all offsite education provider DSLs.
 Most off-site education providers (DSLs) share our safeguarding electronic reporting system for our DSL to be alerted to safeguarding concerns promptly, agreed actions are then taken to address the concern.
-Where electronic communication is not possible, concerns are reported via telephone or email between DSLs.
+Where electronic communication is not possible, concerns are reported via telephone or email between DSL.

-1. Aims
+3. Aims

-- 1.1.
 Our Academy is committed to safeguarding and promoting the welfare of children and young people and we expect all staff and volunteers to share this commitment.
-Creating a culture of safety and vigilance for our pupils is of paramount importance, we aim to: - (a) create and maintain a safe environment. - (b) manage situations should child welfare concerns arise. - (c) create an atmosphere of trust in which pupils feel confident to confide in any concern. - (d) help young people to understand the difference between acceptable and non acceptable behaviour. - (e) teach pupils to stay safe from harm. - 1.2.
+Creating a culture of safety and vigilance for our pupils is of paramount importance, we aim to:

+- a) create and maintain a safe environment. - b) manage situations should child welfare concerns arise. - c) create an atmosphere of trust in which pupils feel confident to confide in any concern. - d) help young people to understand the difference between acceptable and non acceptable behaviour. - e) teach pupils to stay safe from harm.

 Pupils are taught about safeguarding, including E-safety as part of a broad and balanced curriculum.
 All staff within the academy take welfare concerns seriously and encourage children and young people to talk about anything that worries them.

-2. Legislation and statutory guidance
+4. Ligislation and statutory guidance

-2.1 This policy is based on the Department for Education's statutory guidance

-Keeping children safe in education 2023 (publishing.service.gov.uk) and

-Working Together to Safeguard Children (2018), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2023), the Maintained Schools Governance Guide and Academy Trust Governance Guide.
 We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.